CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Mothering a newborn is tiring.
 Karp notes that mothers average about 6.5 hours of sleep a day, “which sounds okay until you realize it’s broken up into 20 little pieces—you never get more than an hour in a row,” he says.
 “Studies show that [this state of sleep deprivation] is the equivalent of being drunk.”

-Sleep deprivation can lead to postpartum depression, marital distress, and even SIDS, if you’re so tired that you inadvertently allow your baby to fall asleep with you in bed.
-To help parents get more sleep, Karp launched his own product, a bassinet called SNOO Smart Sleeper, that will rock your baby on cue and soothe her with white noise during naps and nighttime.
+Sleep deprivation can lead to postpartum depression, marital distress and even SIDS, if you’re so tired that you inadvertently allow your baby to fall asleep with you in bed.
+To help parents get more sleep, Karp launched his own product, a bassinet called SNOO Smart Sleeper, that will rock your baby on cue and soothe them with white noise during naps and nighttime.

 Kimberly Ann Johnson, author of The Fourth Trimester: A Postpartum Guide to Healing Your Body, Balancing Your Emotions, and Restoring Your Vitality, recommends sitting down with your partner in your third trimester and creating a detailed blueprint on how best to take care of yourself after baby comes.
 Think about how you’ll meet the most vital needs of new moms: rest, nourishing food, loving touch, companionship and contact with nature.
 Some tips from Johnson’s postpartum plan worksheets: